tallaaron40-Embedded/LitAloud_Final_Code/README.md

 # LitAloud_Final_Code

 LitAloud is a project that turns text into speech.
-It uses a camera to capture a photo of text, OCR to extract text from the image, AI to correct any mistakes, and TTS to convert it to audio, all run on a raspberry.
+It uses a camera to capture a photo of text, OCR to extract text from the image, AI to correct any mistakes, and TTS to convert it to audio, all run on a raspberry pi.
 Here you can find the code we ran on the raspberry pi as well as the code we used to create the mobile app.

 ---